 7. Neutralizing Drops

-The final method is to use neutralizing drops.
-They will not actually remove the ammonia from the water, but they will render its toxic effects non-existent.
+The final method is to use ammonia-neutralizing drops.
+They will not actually remove the ammonia from the water, but they will convert ammonia to ammonium, a far less toxic (though still not entirely safe) form.

 API AMMO-LOCK Ammonia detoxifier